phaustin/climatemath/docs/greenhouse.md

 2) The earth cools by emission of longwave photons to space.

-3) The height at which this emission occurs depends on both photon wavelength and the greenhouse gas, and is set by the atmospheric level at which the optical depth $\tau = 1$.
+3) The height at which this emission occurs depends on the photon wavelength and the molecular structure and concentration of the greenhouse gas.
+   It is set by the atmospheric level at which the optical depth $\tau = 1$.
 This level is high in the atmosphere for strong absorbing bands, and lower in the atmosphere for weaker bands.

 4) The gas temperature decreases with height in the toposphere (because thermal energy is used to lift the atmosphere above the surface)